Easy-to-Make Place Cards and Napkin Rings for a Thanksgiving Table

 Editor's Tip: If your calligraphy lacks style, type your menu in a fun, festive font and print on heavy cardstock.

 Rev up table talk with a few quotes about gratitude and thankfulness attached to paper napkin rings.
-Print quotes on cardstock and cut out to fit in small vellum envelopes (available with card-making supplies at crafts stores).
+Print quotes on cardstock and cut out to fit in small vellum envelopes (available with card-making supplies at crafts supply stores).
 Write each guest's name on the blank side of the card and place in the envelope so the name shows through.
 Wrap a length of decorative paper or ribbon around the envelope and secure with double-sided tape for the Thanksgiving napkin holder.
 Ask guests to read their quotes aloud and let the conversing begin.

 Repurpose old wine bottle corks as easy Thanksgiving place cards.
 Write guests' names on rectangles of vellum and adhere to slightly larger rectangles of decorative paper.
 Cut slits in the corks with a knife and insert the name cards.

-Crafted from jewelry-making supplies, these place cards also double as napkin rings.
+Crafted from jewelry-making supplies, these place cards also double as DIY napkin rings.
 Print names on decorative paper cut to fit metal pendant frames.
-Glue paper tags to the backs of the pendants, then string onto lengths of thin hemp (both pendants and hemp are available with jewelry supplies at crafts stores).
-Tie the pendants around rolled napkins and tuck a wheat shock or two behind the tags.
+Glue paper tags to the backs of the pendants, then string onto lengths of thin hemp (both pendants and hemp are available with jewelry supplies at crafts supply stores).
+Tie the pendant Thanksgiving napkin holders around rolled napkins, and tuck a wheat shock or two behind the tags.

 To create these easy monogram place cards, simply cut out circles from cardstock with decorative-edge scissors.
-Then apply rub-on letters to the paper circles and place under a clear glass salad plate.
+Then apply rub-on letters to the paper circles and place under clear glass salad plates.

 Keep your littlest guests in their seats while you're preparing the turkey with this combo place mat game.
 To create a paper turkey for each kid, cut out two circles from construction paper for the body and head, then use paper scraps to design the eyes, beak, and feet.
 Assemble the troops to decorate the feathers, then take turns playing "Pin the Feathers on the Turkeys."
 After the game, put the turkeys under the plates for fun place mats.

-This precious pilgrim hat makes perfect place cards for the kids' table.
+This precious pilgrim hat makes the perfect place card for the kids table.
 Print the pattern (available below).
 Cut a curved slit in the base of the hat and insert the top to give it dimension.
 Outline the belt and buckle using a black pen, and use a silver gel pen to define the curve at the top of the hat.

-Add a dash of humor to your Thanksgiving kids' table with a dried gourd turkey perched atop a wooden napkin ring.
-Recruit your kids to cut felt and paper pieces and glue them to the gourd to make the turkey's face.
-For the crowning touch, make the "feathers" by folding a patterned napkin accordion-style and securing with a wooden clip hidden behind the gourd.
+Add a dash of humor to your Thanksgiving kids table with a dried gourd turkey perched atop a wooden napkin ring.
+Recruit your kids to cut felt and paper pieces, and glue them to the gourd to make the turkey's face.
+For the crowning touch, make the "feathers" by folding a patterned napkin accordion-style; secure with a wooden clip hidden behind the gourd.

 Turn a turkey piecing (pattern available below) into a crayon holder for the kids.
 Punch two holes in the feather pieces and run a string through them before adhering the pieces to the body.
 Tie to a rubber band and wind it around a bunch of crayons.
 Use the crayon bundle to support the piecing.

 Editor's Tip: Forget the fancy table mats.
-Cut place mats from basic brown kraft paper instead.
+Cut place mats from basic brown craft paper instead.
 Kids will have something to doodle on, and you won't have to worry about cleanup.

 Celebrate Thanksgiving with these kid-friendly harvest-theme place settings.
-Die-cut, crumpled leaves adorn a paper napkin ring, and a pennant cut from paper serves as a place card.
-Distressed cardstock sewn to decorative-edge paper combines to make a place mat
+Die-cut and crumpled leaves adorn a paper napkin ring, and a pennant cut from paper serves as a place card.
+Distressed cardstock sewn to decorative-edge paper combines to make a place mat.

-Help this turkey piecing stand tall and proud.
+Help this turkey piecing stand tall and proud!
 Print the pattern (available below).
 Use dimensional adhesive foam to add depth between the turkey's tail feathers and body, and decorative-edge scissors to add texture to the feathers.
 Gently curve the cardstock for even more dimension.
 Write the name of each little gobbler on the turkey's banner.
 Make the paper turkey on a smaller scale and stick to a ribbon for a turkey napkin ring.

-Kids of all ages will love these edible place cards.
-Our classic gingerbread cookie recipe makes these turkey forms with the help of a hand-shape cookie cutter.
+Kids of all ages will love these edible Thanksgiving place cards.
+Our classic gingerbread cookie recipe forms these turkeys with the help of a hand-shape cookie cutter.
 Once the cookies are baked and cooled, use small candies and frosting to decorate the fingers to look like colorful feathers and the thumbs to resemble turkey faces.
 Use white icing to pipe guests' names onto the turkeys.